Low FODMAP Burnout: Staying Motivated Through Elimination

 When burnout is a warning sign, not a speed bump

-All of the above assumes the burnout you're feeling is normal diet fatigue.
+Everything above assumes the burnout is normal diet fatigue.
 Sometimes it isn't, and this part matters most.

 Low FODMAP is restrictive by design.
 For some people, especially those with a history of anxiety, perfectionism, or disordered eating, restriction compounds into something that looks less like "I'm tired of rice" and more like "I'm scared to eat."
-A 2022 study in the European Journal of Gastroenterology and Hepatology found measurably elevated rates of eating disorder pathology in IBS patients, and clinical FODMAP resources have written directly about how the diet can feed ARFID-like patterns in vulnerable people.
+A 2022 European Journal of Gastroenterology and Hepatology study found elevated rates of eating disorder pathology in IBS patients, and clinical FODMAP resources have written directly about how the diet can feed ARFID-like patterns in vulnerable people.

 Flags that what you're feeling has moved past burnout: